SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Floating-point values are always truncated when used to initialize a new integer value in this way.
 This means that ``4.75`` becomes ``4``, and ``-3.9`` becomes ``-3``.

 ..
-TODO: negative floating-point numbers cause an overflow when used to initialize an unsigned integer type.
+FIXME: negative floating-point numbers cause an overflow when used to initialize an unsigned integer type.
    This has been filed as rdar://problem/16206455, and this section may need updating based on the outcome of that Radar.